 Disclosure: This post may contain affiliate links.
 If you buy something through them I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

-While you can book different types of accommodations like a shared room (cheapest), a private room (cheaper), or an entire place (most expensive but still very affordable), Airbnb accommodation prices are much more affordable than hotels.
+While you can book different types of Airbnb stays like a shared room (cheapest), a private room (cheaper), or an entire place (most expensive but still very affordable), Airbnb rental prices are much more affordable than hotels.
 There are Airbnb accommodations that are very expensive, but you are also getting a lot more for your money.

 Generally speaking, if you compare the quality of stay between an Airbnb accommodation to a hotel equivalent, the Airbnb option is much more affordable.

-2. Book early to secure the price and accommodation of your choice
+2. Book early to secure the best price and accommodation of your choice

 3. Check the actual cost per night

 When you search Airbnb, you will see a default cost per night for the accommodation.
 Sometimes, the price fluctuates due to specific reasons.
-For example, accommodation can cost more on the weekends, long weekends, and public holidays.
+For example, the Airbnb stay can cost more on the weekends, long weekends, and public holidays.
 And accommodation can cost more if there is a popular event in the city.